-Votes on director nominees are evaluated on a CASE-BY-CASE basis.
+Social Advisory Services votes on director nominees on a CASE-BY-CASE basis.

 Four broad principles apply when determining votes on director nominees:

 Board Accountability: Practices that promote accountability include; transparency into a company's governance practices, annual board elections, and providing shareholders the ability to remove problematic directors and to vote on takeover defenses or other charter/bylaw amendments.
 These practices help reduce the opportunity for management entrenchment.